The Messiah Would Be Resurrected

 Fulfillment: Acts 2:22–32; 13:35–37

-In Acts 2, Peter uses a similar thought in addressing Jewish people on the holiday of Shavuot, the day on which, according to tradition, King David was both born and also died.
+In the New Testament book of Acts, chapter two, Peter uses a similar thought in addressing Jewish people on the holiday of Shavuot, the day on which, according to tradition, King David was both born and also died.
 No wonder he takes the occasion to quote Psalm 16 and then mentions that David is dead and his tomb is available for inspection!
-But, he continues, “Being therefore a prophet, and knowing that God had sworn with an oath to him that he would set one of his descendants on his throne, he foresaw and spoke about the resurrection of the Messiah, that he was not abandoned to Hades, nor did his flesh see corruption.
+But, he continues, “Being therefore a prophet, and knowing that God had sworn with an oath to him that he would set one of his descendants on his throne, he foresaw and spoke about the resurrection of the [Messiah], that he was not abandoned to Hades, nor did his flesh see corruption.
 This Jesus God raised up, and of that we all are witnesses” (Acts 2:30–32).

-In Acts 13, Paul argues similarly.
+In Acts chapter 13, Paul argues similarly.
 David did see (that is, experience) that corruption of death, because, after all, he died.
 But it was in his own descendant, the Messiah Jesus, that corruption was not seen.
-And as Paul taught elsewhere, because of Jesus’ resurrection, the resurrection of all other believers is possible.
+As Paul taught elsewhere, because of Jesus’ resurrection, the resurrection of all other believers is possible.

 David looked ahead to a life with God beyond the grave, even if he did not have full clarity of what that entailed.
 Because Jesus’ resurrection enables the resurrection of all believers, including David, that vision of his own resurrection merged with the resurrection of Jesus.